Editorial Standards

 The 65‑day window is hard, file 1041‑T on time or the election is invalid for that year.
 Put this date on your calendar now.

-If a due date falls on a weekend or holiday, the next business day applies, which is why the second installment is June 16, 2025.
-Fiscal‑year estates and trusts use the 15th day of the 4th, 6th, and 9th months of the year, and the 1st month of the following year.
+If a due date falls on a weekend or holiday, the next business day applies.
+For 2026 all four installment dates fall on weekdays, so the exact dates match the statutory schedule.
+Fiscal‑year estates (trusts must use the calendar year and cannot adopt a fiscal-year payment schedule) use the 15th day of the 4th, 6th, and 9th months of the year, and the 1st month of the following year.

 Penalties, how they are computed, and how to avoid them

 The IRS computes an underpayment penalty separately for each installment, from the due date of that installment until it is fully paid.
 In most cases the IRS figures it for you, but you can calculate it or request a waiver with Form 2210 or Form 2210‑F for farmers or fishers.
-Filing on time does not erase an underpayment penalty, paying the correct amounts on the correct dates does.
+Filing on time does not erase an underpayment penalty (and a year-end overpayment on Form 1041 does not erase it either, because the penalty is computed separately on each installment shortfall for the days it remained unpaid), paying the correct amounts on the correct dates does.

 Three practical shields: